This edition was updated: June, 2008.

 Testing and reinstalling the rewired grid: Reassemble the plastic bezel to the unit, and test the grid by connecting it to the ice machine before you install it in place.
 To test, place the palm of your dry hand against the grid wires when the ice machine is running and the grid is connected; the wires should feel slightly but distinctly warm when no ice slab is on the grid.
 Once tested, you can reinstall the grid into the machine.
 At the next harvest, observe that the grid takes about 10 minutes to cut a slab of ice into cubes.

-| Send your grid in for repair: If you want me to restring your cutter grid for you, you can send me a payment of $95, and ship me your broken unit (see address on my home page).
+Send your plastic-insulator grid in for repair: If you want me to repair your faulty plastic-insulator grid for you, you can ship me your broken unit and include a check for $135, or order online with credit card.
+See the packing instructions, shipping address, and online ordering here, or use the buttons at the right.
 Return shipping is included; USA addresses only.
 Turnaround on this repair is 1 week after we receive your broken unit.
-If you need faster service, contact me via email (below) for availability of rebuilt units that we usually have in stock for advance-exchange.
-Remember that you can still make ice while you're awaiting the repair; see ''cutter grid is actually optional'' below. |
+Remember that you can still make uncut ice slabs while you're awaiting the repair; see ''cutter grid is actually optional'' below. | Click here to buy the plastic-insulator grid repair service now. |

 Complete grid assembly: If you want to buy a complete cutter grid assembly, check my ordering page for availability and price of units I have refurbished.
 You can also order a grid with the plastic panel at additional cost (normally you'll just switch the old panel onto the new grid, but sometimes the grid and panel have gone missing).